FoolsCompany/pragmaloader/README.md

 Whilst globals are being transformed, the linterman's job will be complex.
 This autoloader is intended to make such transformations simpler, more complete more rapidly.

+N.B.
+This code was 'complete' in a very short space of time, and this is only because of an argument over lazy-loading.